snuq/SnuSlideshowGenerator/Readme.md

 ## Installation
+* Click on 'Releases' on the right
-* Use the 'Branch' menu on the upper-left to select the branch for your Blender version
+* Select the release that most closely matches your Blender version
+* Click 'Assets' to expand the downloads if necessary
-* Download the addon from the green 'Clone or download' button, and click 'Download ZIP'
+* Download the addon by clicking the 'Source code (.zip)' link
 * Open Blender, and from the 'Edit' menu, select 'Preferences'.
 * In this new window, click on the "Add-ons" tab at the left.
 * Click the 'Install...' button at the top-right of this window.